Job Seeker Visa Spain (2026)

 • If approved abroad → collect visa and travel to Spain

 After approval, graduates must complete several mandatory steps in Spain, including TIE fingerprinting, address registration (empadronamiento), and document updates.
-A full step-by-step overview is available in our Moving to Spain Checklist.
+A full step-by-step overview is available in our:

 • Duration: Up to 24 months